 - This process is followed by lying reinforcement which is to be completed before concreting the base so that concrete can be performed in one go.

-- After finalizing the depth of the slab concrete is poured accordingly to the required height letting it for curing for several ways.
+- After finalizing the depth of the slab concrete is poured accordingly to the required height letting it for curing in several ways.

 Q.1 What is Raft Foundation?

-A raft foundation firstly is a continuous slab on soil that extends over the whole footprint of the building to be constructed by supporting the building and transferring its weight to the ground.
+A raft foundation firstly is a continuous slab of soil that extends over the whole footprint of the building to be constructed by supporting the building and transferring its weight to the ground.

 Q.2 When should a Raft Foundation be used?